 Books and files stamped in red-inked Gobbledegook sprawled across three desks.
-A score of white-feathered quills scribbled, sketching lines between paragraphs of her looped shorthand.
+A score of white-feathered quills scribbled and scratched, sketching lines between paragraphs of her looped shorthand.

 ‘Bloody hell.’
-Bill stuck his head round the tower of empty crates.
+Bill stuck his head around the tower of empty crates.
 ‘At this rate, you’re going to end up replacing my entire department.’

 Fleur’s lips quirked.
 ‘I will not miss them.’